openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 regular DNS name(s).
 * The OVN-K master will create corrresponding `DNSName` CRs for each of the DNS names in the EgressFirewall rules, if not already created.
 Each CR will be created in the ``openshift-dns`` Namespace and the Name of the CR will be same as the DNS name (barring any trailinng `.`).
-The ``.spec.isregular`` field will be set to true, even if it already exists.
+The ``.spec.isregular`` field of the CR will be set to true, even if it already exists.
 * The OVN-K master will then perform DNS lookup for each of the regular DNS names added to the EgressFirewall rules.
 * The ``egressfirewall`` CoreDNS plugin will intercept the request and the response for the DNS lookup for each of the regular DNS names.
 * As these DNS names have corresponding ``DNSName`` CRs, the ``egressfirewall`` plugin will update the ``.status`` of the `DNSName` CRs with the DNS name and the corresponding current IPs along with the TTL and the next lookup time based on the TTL.
-However, this update will only take place if there is a change in the exisiting IP addresses or TTL or both for the DNS name.
+However, this update will only take place if there is a change in the exisiting IP addresses or next time to lookup or both for the DNS name.
 * The OVN-K master will watch the ``DNSName`` CRs.
-When the ``.status`` of a ``DNSName`` CR is updated, the OVN-K master will update the ``AddressSet`` for the DNS name, which is linked with the ACL rule for the corresponding EgressFirewall(s).
+When the ``.status`` of a ``DNSName`` CR is updated, the OVN-K master will update the ``AddressSet`` for the DNS name, which is linked with the ACL rule(s) for the corresponding EgressFirewall(s).
 * The OVN-K master will also receive the response of the DNS lookup query for the DNS name.
 The OVN-K master will check the corresponding ``DNSName`` CR's ``.status`` and if the next lookup time in the status is greater than the next lookup time based on the received TTL, then the corresponding CR's ``.status`` will be updated.
 The corresponding ``AddressSet``